hasti-d/Hastilicious/resume.markdown

 # Relocation

-- Relocating to New Zealand, October 2023
+- Relocated to New Zealand, October 2023 under working Holiday Visa.
+Eligible for any employer, any location, any role for 12 months with no restrictions.
+Visa eligible for extension of another 11 months or sponsorship.